-Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College and are represented by the College Leadership Team which include the Principal, Vice Principal: Finance & Resources, Vice Principal: Curriculum & Quality Standards and the Director of Apprenticeships and Employer Engagement.
+Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College and are represented by the College Leadership Team which include the Principal, Vice Principal: Finance & Resources, Director of Curriculum & Innovation, Director of Apprenticeships & Employer Engagement, Director of Personal Development & Welfare and Director of HR Strategy & Support.
 Staff costs include compensation paid to key management personnel for loss of office.